BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Introduction

-in a stochastic basis $\left(\Omega,\mathcal{F}^{s,x},(\mathcal{F}^{s,x}_t)_{t\in[0,T]},\mathbbm{P}^{s,x}\right)$ which depends on $(s,x)$.
-Under suitable conditions, the solution of this FBDSE is a couple $(Y^{s,x},M^{s,x})$ of cadlag stochastistic processes where $M^{s,x}$ is a martingale.
-This was introduced and studied in \cite{paper1preprint}.
-We refer to the introduction and reference list of previous paper for an extensive description of contributions to non-Brownian type BSDEs. \\ \\ The classical forward BSDE, which is driven by a Brownian motion is of the form
+We refer to the introduction and reference list of previous paper for an extensive description of contributions to non-Brownian type BSDEs.
+The classical forward BSDE, which is driven by a Brownian motion is of the form

 where $B$ is a Brownian motion.
 Existence and uniqueness for \eqref{BrownianBSDE} was established first supposing mainly Lipschitz conditions on $f$ with respect to the third and fourth variable. $\mu$ and $\sigma$ were also assumed to be Lipschitz (with respect to $x$) and to have linear growth.
 In the sequel those conditions were considerably relaxed, see \cite{PardouxRascanu} and references therein.
 This is a particular case of a more general (non-Markovian) Brownian BSDE introduced in 1990 by E. Pardoux and S. Peng in \cite{parpen90}, after an early work of J.M.
 Bismut in 1973 in \cite{bismut}.